Buhl Airsedan: Design and development

 The Airsedan series were designed by Etienne Dormoy following the departure of Alfred V. Verville from Buhl, with whom he had worked previously.
-Dormoy had worked with Deperdussin before World War one, flew combat operations during the war before returning to work with SPAD, travelled to the US to coordinate production of SPADs with Curtiss until the project was cancelled with the end of the war.
+Dormoy had worked with Deperdussin before World War I, flew combat operations during the war before returning to work with SPAD, travelled to the US to coordinate production of SPADs with Curtiss until the project was cancelled with the end of the war.
 He then worked with Packard on automobiles for a year in 1919 before working as a civilian with the United States Army Air Corps with Verville, who convinced him to work at Buhl.
 As a Frenchman, he was familiar with the advantages of the sesquiplane concept as it was a popular configuration in France, such as with the Breguet 26T airliner, but rare in the US.

 The fuselage framework, lower wing and empennage were welded chromium-molybdenum alloy steel tubes faired with wooden battens, with the lower wing integral with the fuselage structure.
 The upper wings were built around spruce spars, with built up ribs made from spruce and plywood.
 The entire airframe was covered with doped aircraft-grade fabric.

 To reduce control forces, projecting aerodynamic balance horns on rudder and elevators, while inset aerodynamic horns were used on the ailerons, which were fitted to the upper wing only.
 To provide trim control, the rudder was ground adjustable while the elevators could be adjustable in flight.
 Depending on the models, three different designs of lower wings were used - either constant chord with reversed N struts on the CA-5, a triangular wing with a vee strut on the CA-3, CA-6 and CA-8, or a constant chord wing with two rigged struts, on Canadian built CA-6Ms.

 All were conventional sesquiplanes with fully enclosed cockpits, fitted with dual controls in front of a passenger cabin.
 The number in the designation generally referred to the number of occupants as originally designed, with a larger number of seats corresponding to a larger airframe.

 The first variant built was the CA-5, while later variants had a much slimmer fuselage, a greatly improved windscreen design and a modified cockpit.
 The CA-5 had the undercarriage legs connected to the fuselage, and part way out from the fuselage, on the lower wing.
 The CA-3 had the undercarriage mounted solely to the fuselage, while the CA-6 and CA-8 had additional bracing struts from the top of the fuselage to the lower wing which allowed the undercarriage track to be widened.
 Buhl asserted that its undercarriage design reduced camber changes during landing, and the tendency to yaw due to bumpy ground.
 The CA-6 was certified to use Edo J-5300 floats.